Angela Johnson (writer): Career

 After leaving university, Johnson worked as a nanny and was employed by author Cynthia Rylant who reviewed Johnson's work and forwarded it to her own publisher.
 Rylant's publisher contacted Johnson saying he'd like to publish the story she'd shared as a picture book.
 Johnson credits her connection with Rylant as giving her the "break" that launched her career.

 Johnson began her career publishing picture books in 1989.
 In 1993 she branched out into books for young adults, publishing Toning the Sweep.
 Johnson continues to write across age groups which is rare for authors today.
 Johnson describes her work as "character driven" and says that she struggles more with the formulation of plot than the development of characters.
 She says that her characters are sometimes based on people she has met and the stories they have shared with her.
 According to Johnson, strangers often tell her stories.
 An older woman on a bus once told her about the man she'd fallen in love with as a teenager.
 War had kept them apart but they'd stayed in touch and the woman had plans to see him again.
 This became the inspiration for her characters Sweet and Curtis in Sweet, Hereafter.
 Johnson also says of her writing "I've never set out to teach a lesson, to lecture anyone.
 I just want to tell a good story."
-Jonathan Hunt, chair of the 2018 Margaret Edwards Award committee praised Johnson's writing for its timeless, nuanced, and elegant craft as well as its wide appeal.
+Jonathan Hunt, chair of the 2018 Margaret A. Edwards Award committee praised Johnson's writing for its timeless, nuanced, and elegant craft as well as its wide appeal.
 Fellow children's book author Jacqueline Woodson describes Johnson's writing style as realistic, engaging, and accessible.
 She says "you can tell by reading her work that she takes her time with the narrative and truly cares about the characters."

 Rarely attending conferences or making class visits, Johnson avoids the public eye.
 She does not have a social media presence, although she does have a website.
 Although she has slowed down, Johnson plans to continue writing.